 The Theodore William Richards Award for Excellence in Teaching Secondary School Chemistry is intended to honor a teacher in the Northeastern Section who, through innovation and dedication, has inspired potential chemists, has communicated chemistry to non-chemists, or has influenced other teachers of chemistry.

-Call For Nominations deadline for the 2021 Richards award is Saturday, May 1, 2021.
-Please fill out the nomination form and send to Steve Lantos (firstname.lastname@example.org) by the May 1st deadline.
+Call For Nominations deadline for the 2023 Richards award is Saturday, May 1, 2023.
+Please fill out the nomination form and send to Steve Lantos (email@example.com) by the May 1st deadline.
 The selected teacher will be officially honored and will receive both a $1,500 prize and a Certificate of Recognition.
-We plan to present this award virtually at the May 13, 2021, monthly meeting.

 Anyone, including a prospective awardee, may make a nomination.
 Colleagues, department heads, principals, students, and former students are urged to consider the criteria upon which the Section will base its selection and to submit the name of a deserving individual.